yma17/politics-knowledge-graph/README.txt

 1. conda create -n rep-g
 2. conda activate rep-g

+(You might need to install pip after creating the virtual environment - please install if needed.
+E.g., for Anaconda: conda install pip)

 ### Install and run the application
 Run the following commands:
 1. "pip install -r requirements.txt" (NOTE: This may take some time, especially on Anaconda or Windows systems.)